Sedgemoor District Council: Political control

-In the 2011 Local Council elections, The Conservatives held the council with a reduced number of seats.
+In the 2011 Local Council elections, the Conservatives held the council with a reduced number of seats.
 Labour took back all Bridgwater seats except the Windham ward, and the Independents gained 2 seats at the expense of the Liberal Democrats, who held their leader's seat in Highbridge & Burnham Marine, and Burnham Central.
-Notable casualties included vice-chairman of the council Mike Creswell, in Bridgwater Fairfax.

-The current leader of Sedgemoor District Council is Duncan McGinty, who has held the position since 1999.
+The last leader of Sedgemoor District Council was Duncan McGinty, who had held the position since 1999.